CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/Getting Started/create-server.md

 ### Assumptions

-* You have a SavvisStation Portal account and can logon successfully.
+* You have a SavvisStation Portal account and can log on successfully.

 ### Add Server Process

-1. Logon and go to the new DCC UI.
+1. Log-in and go to the new DCC UI.
 For more information, please refer to the [Logon to New UI](./logon-new-UI.md) KB article.

-2. Once logged on the DCC UI, click Create | Add Server.
+2. Once logged in the DCC UI, click Create > Add Server.

   ![DCC UI](../../images/dcc/add-svr.png)